-The migration to Remote PHY would be a very smooth one, requiring no synchronization between network and customer premise changes.
-Migration could begin with the deployment of CCAP Remote PHY line cards, followed by migration to Remote PHY nodes on a case-bycase basis.
+The migration to distributed architectures should be a very smooth one, requiring no synchronization between network and customer premise changes.
+Migration could begin with the deployment of CCAP distributed architecture line cards, followed by migration to digital nodes on a case-bycase basis.